giacomini/ebernburg2024/project/day2.md

 and an absorbed luminosity of .5 yields a local heating of approximately 30 ºC, and a absorbed luminosity of 0.01 yields a local heating of approximately -252 ºC.

+> :warning: The formula presented right above is somehow arbitrary.
+We decided
+> to stick to it as the purpose of this corse is learning basics of C++, hence
+> we decided to somehow compromise accuracy to favor simplicity.

 Implement and test the function `local_heating` that given the `solar_luminosity` and `albedo` returns the _local heating_ given by the formulas above.